Small Pantry Makeover DIY (with Before + After)

 Use trim where the shiplap meets the ceiling for a cleaner look!
 This was just some scrap wood I had, but you can use whatever you like!

-Crown moulding would be beautiful of course, but for such a small pantry, you can’t even see the ceiling!
+Crown moulding would be beautiful of course, but with such a small pantry, you can’t even see the ceiling!
+If you decide to do crown moulding, this post may be helpful to you: How to Install Crown Molding for Beginners.

 where shiplap meets the ceiling